axibase/atsd/api/data/series/downsample.md

 ## Downsampling Algorithm

-`DETAIL` and `INTERPOLATE` algorithms differs only by criteria used to filter series sample.
+`DETAIL` and `INTERPOLATE` algorithms differ only by criteria used to filter series sample.
 Each algorithm processes samples in timestamp increasing order.
 Each sample is accepted or rejected by the algorithm.
 Accepted samples constitute the resulting series.